keyvanfatehi/SublimeCloud/README.md

 ## Usage (Push)

-* I then trigger the SublimeCloudPush command to seed the repository with current data:
+* Use the SublimeCloudPush command to seed the repository with current data:
   - Check if ~/Library/Application Support/Sublime Text 2/Packages/User is a git repo
     - If not, git init, git remote add origin <repo>
   - git add . ; git commit -am "foo" ; git push -f origin master

 ## Usage (Pull)

-* Or I trigger the SublimeCloudPull command to replace current data with that on github:
+* Use the SublimeCloudPull command to replace current data with that on github:
   - Check if ~/Library/Application Support/Sublime Text 2/Packages/User is a git repo
     - If not, git init, git remote add origin <repo>
   - git pull origin master